 The vector triple product of three 3D vectors is

 a vector.
-Unlike the Scalar triple product, the result is not a number but another vector — and the Cross product is not associative, so the placement of parentheses matters.
+Unlike the Scalar triple product the result is another vector, not a number.
+The Cross product isn’t associative, so where you put the parentheses matters.

 BAC-CAB identity

 Mnemonic: “BAC minus CAB.”
-The result lies in the plane of and (because it’s a linear combination of them), which makes sense geometrically — is perpendicular to that plane, and brings you back into the plane.
+The result lies in the plane of and since it’s a linear combination of them.
+Makes sense geometrically: is perpendicular to that plane, and brings you back into the plane.

-The identity can be verified component-wise.
-It’s worth memorizing because nested cross products show up in electromagnetics (the BAC-CAB form appears in calculations of force on a moving charge, in expansions of , and in the curl-of-curl identity).
+You can verify it component-wise.
+Worth memorizing because nested cross products show up in electromagnetics: the BAC-CAB form appears in force on a moving charge, in expansions of , and in the curl-of-curl identity.

 Non-associativity